 If you are wondering how to apply for food stamps in Alabama, it is important that you first understand how the Supplemental Nutrition Assistance Program (SNAP) works.
 In 2008, the food stamps program was renamed SNAP to fight the stigma surrounding its name.
-Moreover, this name change meant to highlight the program’s importance in providing nutrition to low-income families.
+Moreover, this name change was meant to highlight the program’s importance in providing nutrition to low-income families.
 In AL, the Food Assistance Division oversees the SNAP program and aims to help families in need maintain and improve their health.

 You may submit an Alabama food stamp application in person, online, by mail or by fax.
-The state offers multiple submission methods so that you can complete the application however it is easiest for you.
+The state offers multiple submission methods so that you can complete the application whichever way is easiest for you.
 In addition, the Department of Human Resources (DHR) offers assistance if you are struggling to complete certain portions of the forms or have questions about the program.
 Learn more about the application process below.

 What do you need to apply for food stamps in Alabama?

 To verify you meet the program’s eligibility requirements, be prepared to supply verification documents concerning your employment, identity and other personal information.
 If you are applying in person, you may need to bring these documents to your local food assistance office.
 These documents include: